digitalcolony/neil-rogers-gatsby/README.md

 # The Neil Rogers Show

-This is the Gatsby rebuild of the Neil Rogers website.
+This is the Gatsby rebuild of the [Neil Rogers](https://neilrogers.org) website.
 I modified the Simple Soundboard for React.

+## Run Locally

-To run Netlify CLI locally: npx netlify dev
+npx netlify dev
+npx gatsby develop

+### Check for package updates
+npm-check -u